nightwatchjs/nightwatch-docs/guide/mobile-app-testing/running-tests.md

 1. app
 2. deviceName
 3. bundleId
-4. udid `needed to identify the device where the tests need to run, if multiple devices are online`
+4. udid `needed to identify the device where the tests need to run,if multiple devices are online`

 #### Step 3